The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 (All quotes will be from Brady’s paper unless otherwise indicated.)

 We are assessing form when we judge, for example, whether two trees — one short, thin, and spindly, growing at the alpine tree-line, and one tall and lush, growing at sea level — are both Norway spruce.
 Likewise, we are assessing form when we ask whether the human arm is homologous with the fin of a whale and wing of a bird.
 That is, can we say that arm, fin, and wing are in some sense the same limb, whatever transformations may have differentiated one from another?
 And a similar question arises when we consider the succession of vertebrae along the spine of a human being or other vertebrate.
-Can they be seen as variations of a single design?
+Can they be seen as transformations of a single entity or idea?

 In studying plants during the later eighteenth century, Goethe recognized a commonality uniting such diverse features as the seed leaves, foliage leaves, sepals, petals, pistils, and so on.
 All these organs in any particular plant, he claimed, are transformations of a single archetypal form, a form he chose to call the leaf.
 The foliage leaves are just one set of embodiments of this archetypal leaf.
 But while the validity of Goethe’s discovery has been widely accepted within biology, the nature of that discovery, according to Brady, has been just as widely misinterpreted.